aral/ar.al-site/content/2019/11/11/small-technology-foundation-personal-web-prototype-01-a-mobile-portable-personal-web-server/index.md

 ## What next?

 This is just the first prototype to come out of our work on [Site.js](https://sitejs.org) as part of our [research and development](https://small-tech.org/research-and-development) work at [Small Technology Foundation](https://small-tech.org).
-It doesn’t represent a specific product we are thinking of building but rather more the direction in which we’re thinking (which might result in products later on).
+It doesn’t represent a specific product we are thinking of building but rather more the direction in which we’re thinking in general (which might result in products later on).

 I hope, though, that it does help demonstrate two important points: